Yassine-Jedidi/plan-genie-ai/README.md

 ---

 An intelligent application designed to assist users in managing daily tasks and events using advanced AI technologies.
-This project integrates Natural Language Processing (NLP), speech recognition, and data visualization to automate task generation, event planning, and performance tracking.
+This project integrates Natural Language Processing (NLP), speech recognition, data visualization, and Google's Gemini AI to automate task generation, intelligent prioritization, event planning, and performance tracking.

 ---